noir-lang/noir/yellow-paper/docs/contracts/index.md

 1. The L2 inbox inserts the message into its storage
 1. The rollup circuit starts consuming the messages from the inbox
 1. The L2 inbox deletes the messages from its storage
-1. The rollup include messages from the L1 inbox that are to be inserted into the L2 outbox.
+1. The L2 block includes messages from the L1 inbox that are to be inserted into the L2 outbox.
 1. The outbox state is updated to include the messages
-1. The rollup block is submitted to L1
+1. The L2 block is submitted to L1
 1. The state transitioner receives the block and verifies the proof + validate constraints on block.
 1. The state transitioner updates it state to the ending state of the block
 1. The state transitioner ask the registry for the L1 inbox address